 My 3DTriSport Pedometer is not counting my steps accurately (over-counting/under-counting steps)?

-Reasons why your pedometer is not counting your steps accurately include:
+Possible reasons why your pedometer is not counting your steps accurately:

 - The way you are wearing your pedometer.

 - Using your pedometer in small indoor environments.

 - Your steps are slower or lighter than regular.

 - Not being aware of the 10 Step Error Prevention feature.

 - Your step count was reset to zero without you knowing.